robertcornet/TUD_AI_driving/Simulator/simulator_explained.md

 # The Simulator Explained

 The simulator can be used to develop and test your controllers.
 From the two inputs (Steering and Throttle), it will approximate how the car would behave.

-## overview of functions
 The simulator is built in the [OpenAI GYM](https://gym.openai.com/) structure.

-The following are the main functions:
+The simulator is used in combination with the Reinforcement Learning programs from the [RLControlTheoreticGuarantee Github](https://github.com/RLControlTheoreticGuarantee/Guarantee_Learning_Control).

+Inluded on this page is a folder with an older copy of that github, including the vehicle simulator.
+If you follow their installation guide, you can download the folder above and start training immediately.

+# Primary Simulator Functions
+The most important functions are:

-def _ _init_ _()
+def _ _init_ _ ()
+Here all the parameters are set for the car and the environment.
+For example, here you would change the mass, the dimensions, or the motor characteristics of the car.

+def reset ()
+This function is called at the beginning of every training episode.
+It (re)sets the parameters for the episode.
+Here you can set how and where your vehicle starts in the environment.
+It can also be used to build a different enviroment for every episode.

+def step()
+This is the main simulation function.
+It takes two inputs (steering and throttle), and runs the simulation for one step in the environment.
+It returns the new state of the car and environment, and a reward based on that state.

 ## Using the simulator
-- Define your objective and what states you have observable in your experiment
+- Define your objective and what states you can observe in your experiment.
+Make sure your controller does not rely on states that you can not observe in the real world!
 - Choose the time step for the agent (eg, 10 hz, 25hz, etc).
-The simulator updates at 1000hz for stable integration.
+The vehicle simulation updates at 1000hz for stable integration.
-- Make sure only the observable states are returned to your learning algorithm!
 - Define how you want an episode to start (*def reset()*) and when to end (*done*)
 - Construct your reward so it promotes the desired behaviour
+-
+## states
+In the simulator you have access to the following vehicle states:

+- longitudinal velocity u
+- lateral velocity v
+- yaw rate r
+- longitudinal acceleration ax
+- lateral acceleration ay
+- wheel rotation velocities (4x)

+Additionally, you can simulate what ultrasonic sensors would detect in different scenarios:
+- detecting room/racetrack borders
+- single object detection (eg. determining distance to leading car)

+# Secondary Simulator functions

 ## SIMULATING LIDAR